 TECHNICAL ADVISORY GROUP (TAG) ON TOURISM, INLAND PORTS AND WATERWAYS, SHIP SERVICES AND NAVIGATION SAFETY

-- Chair: Argentina
+- Chair: Uruguay

 This TAG is an organ of the Inter-american Committee on Ports (CIP), which aims to provide technical advice to the Committee on specific aspects related to the thematic work lines of this TAG to reinforce cooperation for the development of the port sector in the hemisphere.